weebney/tachyon/readme.md

 # Tachyon

-**Make your site faster than light; 5x faster page loads in 685 bytes.**
+**Make your site faster than light in <1 minute; 5x instant page loads in 778 bytes.**

-🧰 The source files (original & minified) can be found in the [tachyon](https://github.com/weebney/tachyon/blob/main/tachyon/) directory of the repository.
+🧰 The source/package files (original & minified) can be found in the [tachyon](https://github.com/weebney/tachyon/blob/main/tachyon/) directory of the repository.

 **🌐 For more info on Tachyon, please visit the main site at [fasterthanlight.net](https://fasterthanlight.net)**